-Christopher Loewen is an associate professor in the Department of Cellular and Physiological Sciences at the University of British Columbia.
-He did his postdoctoral training under the supervision of Timothy Levine at University College London, where he was a Canadian Institutes of Health Research (CIHR) Fellow.
+Christopher Loewen is a professor in the Department of Cellular and Physiological Sciences at the University of British Columbia.
+He obtained his Ph.D. in biochemistry and molecular biology at the University of British Columbia.
+His postdoctoral training was in cell biology at University College London under the supervision of Timothy Levine, where he was a Canadian Institutes of Health Research (CIHR) postdoctoral fellow.

-Loewen’s laboratory develops high-throughput genetic screening technologies in yeast (called ‘synthetic genetic analysis’ [SGA]) to study fundamental aspects of cell physiology and human disease.
-He has been applying these technologies to the study of autism spectrum disorder genes using an approach he pioneered called ‘sentinel interaction mapping’ (SIM).
-SIM exploits genetic interactions in yeast to create high-throughput in vivo functional assays for human disease genes, used to assess the effects of disease-causing mutations on gene function.
+Loewen’s laboratory develops high-throughput genetic screening technologies in yeast (synthetic genetic analysis, SGA) to study fundamental aspects of cell physiology and human disease.
+He has been applying these technologies to the study of autism spectrum disorder genes using an approach he pioneered called sentinel interaction mapping (SIM; Young et al., Dis.
+Model Mech., 2020).
+SIM exploits human-yeast genetic interactions to create high-throughput in vivo functional assays for human disease genes, which are used to map disease pathways and to assess the effects of disease-linked mutations on gene function.